atenearesearchgroup/QCBalgorithm/README.md

 ## Configuration and execution

-There are three runnable files for each case study:
+Our repository is composed by an artifact for each case study.
+Moreover, each artifact contains three runnable files in turn:

-* _\<CaseStudy\>_ SubgraphApp.java: it is used to obtain a subgraph from a .graphml file using the QCB algorithm.
+* _\<CaseStudy\>SubgraphApp.java_: it is used to obtain a subgraph from a graph contained in a .graphml file using the QCB algorithm.
-* _\<CaseStudy\>_ App.java: it is used to run the query over a .graphml file.
+* _\<CaseStudy\>App.java_: it is used to run a query over a graph or subgraph contained in a .graphml file.
-* _\<CaseStudy\>_ IncApp.java: it is used to run the incremental algorithm starting from a graph stored in a .graphml file with a specific value of α and β.
+* _\<CaseStudy\>IncApp.java_: it is used to run the incremental QCB algorithm starting from a graph stored in a .graphml file with a specific value of α and β.

 Note: _\<CaseStudy\>_ must be replaced by _AmazonCase_, _ContestCase_ or _YoutubeCase_ depending on the case study.

 ### Obtaining a subgraph

-In order to obtain a subgraph from a graph, the reader has to follow the following steps:
+In order to obtain a subgraph from a graph stored in a .graphml file, the reader has to follow the following steps:

 1. Import Java projects into a workspace.

-2. Download the Source Model files from [here](https://drive.google.com/open?id=1QsT5qbZLNie49hF818lQScoaJRoKHjyB) and copy them into the main folder of the project.
+2. Download the Source Model .graphml files from [here](https://drive.google.com/open?id=1QsT5qbZLNie49hF818lQScoaJRoKHjyB) and copy them into the main folder of the project (folders _AmazonCase_, _ContentCase_ or _YoutubeCase_).

-4. Open file 'config.properties' located in _\<CaseStudy\>_/src/main/resources, .
+4. Open file 'config.properties' located in _\<CaseStudy\>_/src/main/resources.
 This file contains the configuration to run the experiments.
-It is divided into six parts:
+In this case, the properties to be modified are the following:

-    * Configuration parameters: change the property 'file' to indicate the Source Model to be loaded.
+    * Change the property 'file' to indicate the Source Model to be loaded.

+    * Change the property 'nameWeights' with an informative label.
+This property will be used to set the name of the .graphml file where the subgraph will be stored and the .log file name.
+We recommend to set this property according to the name of the source model.
+In this way, the file names will have the following structure: _\<QueryName\>\<nameWeights\>.graphml_ and _MyLog\<CaseStudyName\>File\<nameWeights\>.log_, respectively.

     * Change the property 'query' to indicate the number of query of the case study to be run.
+In this case, notice that Amazon case study allows values from 1 to 7 whereas Contest and Youtube cases allow values from 1 to 6.

     * The rest of properties are not modified.

- 5. Once the configuration is selected, run the file _\<CaseStudy\>_ SubgraphApp.java.
+ 5. Once the configuration is selected, run the file _\<CaseStudy\>SubgraphApp.java_.

- 6. After a few seconds, the program will create a .graphml file with the resulting subgraph in the main folder of the project.
+ 6. After a few seconds, the program will create two files in the main folder of the project: (i) a .graphml file with the resulting subgraph and (ii) a .log file with the execution time consumed to calculate the subgraph in milliseconds.

  ### Running a query over a graph or a subgraph